ricardopsantos/RJPS_NativeMobileUI/README.md

 ## Current capabilities

-✅ Add elements on a vertical layout.
+✅ Adding sections, spaces, horizontal lines, labels, buttons, images and input fields on a inifinite vertical layout.

-✅ Add elements with properties and styles.
+✅ Labels and buttons support properties and styles (predefined styles list).

-✅ Elements support user interactions (now, only for buttons).
+✅ Buttons and TextFields react to user interactions.

-✅ Added push and dismiss screen support.
+✅ Added push new screens (and dismiss) support.

+✅ Interact with elements using his id (defined on the JSON)

 ❌ Add relative/horizontal layout options (on roadmap)

+## Version 1.5.0

-❌ Add input fields support (on roadmap)
+* Added input fields support.

+* Added capabilitie do interact with elements using his id (defined on the JSON)

 ## Version 1.4.0